Hopefully this month you’re getting your food storage pantry all organized and up to date.

 This one on the right uses trim instead of 2X4s for the front ledges.
 That, along with a nice white paint job gives it a nice finished look.
 They include a how-to video, which is especially nice for handicapped DIY-ers like me.

-I have to say this last one (pictured on the right) is one of my favorites.
+I have to say this last one is one of my favorites.
 It’s pure genius, simple yet elegantly functional.
 The project is so easy I think even I could do it–without needing any chocolate.
 (And that’s saying a lot.)
 Basically she just installed ready-made lazy Susans in the corner of each shelf.
 It’s such a clever use of ready-made products and efficient use of space.
 What’s not to like?

 So there you have it–a complete round up (or as complete as I can make it) of different shelving and can storage options.
 Hopefully one (or more) of these will be just the thing you need to manage your food storage and keep it organized.